awslabs/voice-powered-analytics/README.md

 ### Step 3 - Explore the data using Quicksight
 We've created an Athena table directly on top of our S3 Twitter data, let's explore some insights on the data.
 While this can be achieved through Athena itself or compatible query engines, Amazon Quicksight enables you to connect directly to Athena and quickly visualize it into charts and graphs without writing any SQL code.
 Let's explore:

-1. Launch the []QuickSight portal](https://eu-west-1.quicksight.aws.amazon.com/).
+1. Launch the [QuickSight portal](https://eu-west-1.quicksight.aws.amazon.com/).
 This may ask you to register your email address for Quicksight access.
 1. If haven't already configured, Quicksight may need special permissions to access Athena:
 a.
-(These settings can only be changed in the N.Virginia region) In the upper right corner, ensure US East N. Virginia is selected, then to the right of the *region* in the upper right corner, choose your profile name, and from the dropdown menu, choose *Manage Quicksight*.<br>
+(These settings can only be changed in the N.Virginia region) In the upper right corner, ensure US East N. Virginia is selected, then to the right of the *region* in the upper right corner, choose your profile name, and from the dropdown menu, choose *Manage Quicksight*.
 b.
 On the left menu, click *Account Settings*<br>
 c.
 Click the *Edit AWS permissions* button<br>
 d.
 Ensure the box *Amazon Athena* is checked, then click *Apply*